Poster design for the Practio Office

 - Its possible to create a “chain” of sensors that works through non-conductive materials (wood, glass, acrylic etc.).
 E.g. we had a path of aluminium foil that could sense proximity and touch on a jar of water, through a 4mm layer of wood/acrylic.

-- Classifying the data with Machine learning (we used Wekinator) can be used to recognise different gestures very well.
+Classifying the data with Machine learning (we used Wekinator) can be used to recognize different gestures very well.
 This is mainly due to the rich data from the Tact library.
 We used 32 inputs pr.
 Sensor.

 These findings have been the core for our project in Play and Ludic Interaction, and the mechanics we developed can be seen on the gifs/video.
 Hopefully I can soon share how we have applied this technology in a concept.